Everything we know about England’s drinking habits as Ashes ‘stag do’ in Noosa sparks investigation

 England players spent four nights on the Queensland coast following the second Test defeat to Australia in preparation for the third Test.

 Given the lengthy time spent in Australia, England pinpointed the gap in the schedule as an opportunity to recharge the batteries.
-Those players present in the Test side and England’s white-ball teams, including Harry Brook, Jacob Bethell, Ben Duckett and Jofra Archer, could be away from home for up to six months, with tours in New Zealand, Australia, and the T20 World Cup in India and Sri Lanka in the new year, ensuring breaks are necessary to avoid burnout.
+Those players present in the Test side and England’s white-ball teams, including Harry Brook, Jacob Bethell, Ben Duckett and Jofra Archer, could be away from home for up to six months – with tours to New Zealand, Australia, and the T20 World Cup in India and Sri Lanka in the new year – ensuring breaks are necessary to avoid burnout.

 What are the allegations against England?

-England players were followed intensely throughout their time in Australia, but in particular in Noosa, given the manner of the defeats in Perth and Brisbane.
+England players have been followed intensely by media throughout their time in Australia, but in particular in Noosa, given the manner of the defeats in Perth and Brisbane.

-Key, who did not join the squad in Noosa but also spent time in Queensland, has addressed allegations of over-exuberance and maintained his stance over the trip would change should evidence of over-indulging emerge.
+Key, who did not join the squad in Noosa but also spent time in Queensland, has addressed allegations of over-exuberance and maintained that his attitude to the Noosa diversion would change should evidence of over-indulging emerge.

 “If there’s things where people are saying that our players went out and drank excessively, then of course we’ll be looking into that,” he said.